How ASIC deals with reports of misconduct

 For more information, read our Information Sheet 152 Public comment on ASIC’s regulatory activities (INFO 152).

 Can we recover your money?

-We often receive complaints from consumers who want help getting their money back.
-Even if we believe a company or person has breached a law that we administer, we generally will not be able to recover money for you.
+We often receive reports from consumers who want help getting their money back.
+ASIC does not intervene or act in individual matters.
+Even when we take enforcement action, we will not generally be able to get your money back.

 We will consider any report of misconduct to have been given to us in confidence.
 We will not reveal the contents of your report unless we are required or authorised to do so under law.

 The Corporations Act 2001 contains protections for certain people as whistleblowers, including making it unlawful to cause or threaten them with detriment for reporting misconduct or breach their confidentiality.
 We strongly recommend that whistleblowers get independent legal advice before and after blowing the whistle.
 ASIC cannot give legal advice.